Jakarta, Indonesia City Guide for Men in 2025

 If you spend a couple weeks in Jakarta and don’t hook up, you’ve done something very, very wrong.
 This city is huge, there are a ton of options for everybody.

 Next thing you know, you’ll have plenty of nice Indonesian ladies fighting over you.
-(Yes, I am exaggerating a big, but not a ton!)
+(Yes, I am exaggerating a bit, but not by a ton!)

 IMPORTANT: A recent and scary law was passed in December 2022 by Indonesia’s parliament.
 Based on it, only married couples are allowed to spend the night in the same apartment.